 These developments offer new challenges for increasing device performances and also for the modelling of new devices.
 An accurate modelling of the disordered structures or of the layered structures of self-assembled molecules between surfaces requires a lot of improvements both from the methodological and from the computational point of view.
-Simulation of these systems entails consideration of very large number of atoms, of the order of 10 to 10.
-Therefore fully parallelized order - N methods for both electronic and phononic computations are needed.
+Simulation of these systems entails consideration of very large number of atoms, of the order of 106 to 108.
+Therefore fully parallelized order - N methods both electronic phononic computations are needed.
 Though important progress has been achieved in order-N electronic calculations, such methods are still lacking a proper description for the phonons.
 Adoption of the methods already developed for electrons to phonons is a first goal to be achieved.